kordless/grub-2.0/README.md

 # Grub 2.0
 Grub is AI applied to crawling the web.
 When you give Grub a URL, it returns an image and index by which you can query for that image later.
 This may be useful in training new visual models.

-Grub will "crawl" the page visually.
-Instead of looking inside code that builds the page, Grub looks at the page like a user would, by imaging it.
+Queried by URL, Grubs "crawls" the page visually using Gekcodriver.
+An image of the code run during the session is also available.

+Grub "looks" at the page like a user would, by imaging it with an "eye".
+By passing this image to a machine learning model, text found on a page may be converted into data.
+Another model finds and crops images on the page, which are then extracted and passed to another model for more tagging.

+Grub runs on Flask in Python and uses Solr, Webdriver and Tensorflow.

-This open code repository provides information and scripts for deploying your own Solr based crawler onto Google Cloud.
+This open code repository provides information and scripts for deploying the system.

 Begin by checking out this repo onto your Google Cloud Shell terminal: